SyncfusionExamples/how-to-change-the-background-and-text-colors-in-blazor-heatmap/README.md

-# How-to-customize-the-background-color-and-text-color-in-Blazor-HeatMap
+# Example to customize the background color and text color in the Syncfusion Blazor HeatMap component

-This article explains how to customize the background color and text color in the Blazor HeatMap.
+In this Blazor project, we created a sample to show how to customize the background color and text color in the Blazor HeatMap.